[1997 photo of Black Sifichi by author]

-“I thought so too.
-Until I just felt sorry for him.
-I mean he thought I was impressed that he took me to the mega-exclusive Bank Vault, which used to be a … bank vault and after 2 a.m. becomes some kind of S&M-lite dungeon.
-Here you can order an $885 cocktail!”
+“I just felt sorry for him.
+I’m like a 20-watt bulb.
+Duh.
+I mean he took me to the mega-exclusive Bank Vault, which used to be a … bank vault and after 2 a.m. becomes some kind of S&M-lite dungeon.
+Famous for its $750 cocktail!”

 “What’s it come with, a vacation?”